 Eight of them recall the eight days they had light even when there should not have been enough oil.
 The 9th is the "Servant" candle used to light the others.
 [Many believers see Yeshua in the Servant candle.].
 Apparently more and more candles are lit as the feast progresses.
 Just one the first night, then two on the second, and so on, until all 8 lights plus "the Servant light" are burning in Jewish homes.
 Jews today also exchange gifts, have big parties, lots of food and special Hanukkah items.

 Many Jews probably gloss over the real meaning of the day, much like Americans may refer to Thanksgiving Day as “turkey day”.
 Some have virtually turned it into a “Jewish Christmas” with their elaborate decorations and Christmas-like gift-giving.
 I can’t recommend anything that smacks of turning this holiday into a Christmas equivalent.
 Hanukkah should remind us that God delivers us from those who try to destroy His people or from those who keep us from worshiping Him in spirit and truth.

 IF we understand the real history and background to the original Hanukkah, we could ponder:

-- Hanukkah is more about the rededication of the temple than it is a remembrance of the victory over the Greeks.
+• Hanukkah is more about the rededication of the temple than it is a remembrance of the victory over the Greeks.
 Is it time for us to re-set, to rededicate ourselves to our Master?
-I think a resounding “YES” to that!

 So, though we don’t have to keep Hanukkah, and it is NOT a holyday, apparently Yeshua felt it was OK to be amidst the temple festivities during Hanukkah (Feast of Dedication).
-So neither do I think it wrong to understand it, or to even observe it and partake in it -- or to even thank YHVH for His providence as our Jewish neighbors observe this happy time in their otherwise often difficult history.
+So neither do I think it wrong to understand it, or to even thank YHVH for His providence as our Jewish neighbors observe this happy time in their otherwise often difficult history.